maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 	 * limitations under the License.
 	 */

 Always check the date range in the license header.
-For example, if you've modified a file in 2014 whose header still reads
+For example, if you've modified a file in 2014 whose header still reads:
 ```
 * Copyright 2002-2011 the original author or authors.
 ```
-then be sure to update it to 2014 appropriately
+Then be sure to update it to 2014 accordingly:
 ```
 * Copyright 2002-2014 the original author or authors.
 ```

-### Java source file organisation
+### Java source file organization

-The following governs how the source file is organised:
+The following governs how the elements of a source file are organized:

 1. static fields
 1. normal fields